-Dr. Otto's transformational research on calcific aortic valve disease shows the disease may be amenable to medical therapy.
+Dr. Otto earned her M.D. at the UW.
+She is board certified in both Internal Medicine and Cardiovascular Disease.
+Her research on calcific aortic valve disease shows the disease may be amenable to medical therapy.
 Her research includes a landmark study demonstrating mild valve thickening is associated with adverse cardiovascular outcomes.
 She received the American College of Cardiology Distinguished Scientist Award for this research.

 Dr. Otto enjoys serving as cardiology editor-in-chief for Up-to-Date, an online medical textbook, and editor-in-chief for Heart, the journal of the British Cardiovascular Society.